alexsalisbury/todoist-api/source/includes/rest/v8/_tasks.md

 ]
 ```

-Returns a JSON-encoded array containing all user tasks
+Returns a JSON-encoded array containing all user tasks.

 ### Parameters

 Parameter | Required | Description
 --------- | -------- | -----------
-project_id *Integer* | No | Filter tasks by project id
+project_id *Integer* | No | Filter tasks by project id.
-label_id *Integer* | No | Filter tasks by label
+label_id *Integer* | No | Filter tasks by label.
-filter *String* | No | Filter by any [supported filter](https://support.todoist.com/hc/en-us/articles/205248842)
+filter *String* | No | Filter by any [supported filter](https://support.todoist.com/hc/en-us/articles/205248842).
-lang *String* | No | IETF language tag defining what language filter is written in, if differs from default English
+lang *String* | No | IETF language tag defining what language filter is written in, if differs from default English.

 Note that **filters are premium-only feature**, if used for non-premium users,
 server would return 402 Payment Required.